arocavanaclocha/helios/README.md

 The luminaires are registered in a database with its DMX512 information as well as spatial coordinates for better managing light.
 The light management will consist on brightness dimming, CCT (Color) tunning, setting RGB color and balancing light from different spatial locations.

-For the spatial balancing of light, we will create a **spatial scenario cube** os SCC, where the DUT (Device Under Test) is in the center:
+For the spatial balancing of light, we will create a **spatial scenario cube** or SCC, where the DUT (Device Under Test) is in the center:
 <p align="center">
     <img src="imgs/SpatialComposer.png" alt="Spatial Composer Sketch" width="500"/>
 </p>